 On November 28, 2016, Terra Tech Corp. entered into an Investment Agreement (the "Investment Agreement") with an accredited investor (the "Purchaser") pursuant to which, upon the terms and subject to the conditions set forth therein, the Investor is committed to purchase up to \$20,000,000 of shares of the Company's common stock, par value \$0.001 per share (the "Common Stock") over the 30-month term of the Investment Agreement.
 From time to time over the term of the Investment Agreement, at the Company's sole discretion, the Company may present the Purchaser with a put notice to purchase Common Stock.
 The maximum amount of any put shall be equal to the lesser of (i) \$1,500,000 and (ii) 200% of the average of the daily trading volume of the Common Stock in the ten (10) trading days prior to the delivery of a put notice.
 The Company may not deliver more than one put notice during any five (5) trading day period.
-The purchase price of the Common Stock shall be 95% of the average of the three (3) lowest daily volume weighted average prices of the Common Stock in the five (5) trading days prior to the delivery of a put notice (the "Purchase Price").
-In the event the average of the three (3) lowest daily volume weighted average prices of the Common Stock in the five (5) trading days following the delivery of a put notice is less than the Purchase Price, the Company shall deliver to the Purchaser additional shares of Common Stock such that the effective price per share of Common Stock paid by the Purchaser is equal to the Purchase Price.
-Upon execution of the Investment Agreement, the Company issued the Purchaser's attorneys' fees and expenses incurred in connection with the preparation, negotiation, execution and delivery of the Investment Agreement.
+The purchase price of the Common Stock shall be 95% of the average of the three (3) lowest daily volume weighted average prices of the Common Stock in the five (5) trading days following the delivery of a put notice is less than the Purchase Price, the Company shall deliver to the Purchaser additional shares of Common Stock such that the effective price per share of Common Stock paid by the Purchaser is equal to the Purchase Price.
+Upon execution of the Investment Agreement, the Company issued the Purchaser 200,000 shares of Common Stock as a commitment fee (the "Commitment Shares").
+In addition, the Company agreed to pay up to \$15,000 of the Purchaser's attorneys' fees and expenses incurred in connection with the preparation, negotiation, execution and delivery of the Investment Agreement.
 The Investment Agreement also contains customary representations, warranties, and covenants by, among, and for the benefit of the parties.